hasura/graphql-engine/docs/graphql/manual/guides/index.rst

 - `Blog: Instant GraphQL on AWS RDS <https://blog.hasura.io/instant-graphql-on-aws-rds-1edfb85b5985>`__

 .. note::
-   The above are guides to deploy Hasura GraphQL engine on some specific platforms.
+   The above are guides to deploy the Hasura GraphQL engine on some specific platforms.

-   For more generic guides, see :doc:`../deployment/index`
+   For more generic guides, see :doc:`../deployment/index`.

 Sample apps
 -----------